-Risk Description Current Residual Risk Target Residual Risk PCIA The PCIA rate for 2021 was increased as a result of CPUC decisions.
-2022 PCIA rates are forecasted to be reduced from current 2021 rates.
+Risk Description Current Residual Risk Target Residual Risk PCIA The PCIA rate for 2022 are decreased.
+Continued uncertainty around PCIA and the impacts to bundled rates remains for future years.
 Commodity Procurement Risk of extreme fluctuations associated with commodity prices, including energy prices, resource adequacy, and other components of the energy portfolio, remain.
-0 Regulatory & Policy risk Risk of additional regulatory requirements increasing complexity and cost of operations \bigcirc Capital availability/cashflow Risk that VCE is unable to secure affordable financing as VCE uses reserves for rate stabilization under current rate policy.
-Economic Uncertainty Risk that the ongoing Covid-19 pandemic increases chances of impacting customers, the economy, and associated revenue forecasts. \bigcirc Rate structure Risk of rate design not following cost of service (non-time of use (TOU), PCIA, demand charges, varying generation rates) Cyber security & data privacy Risk of a data breach as a result of a cyber breach or physical attack \bigcirc Financial Markets Volatility Swings in global financial markets and currencies may create significant challenges that VCE will have to address \bigcirc Changing customer expectations Risk that customer's changing expectations as a result of innovation may result in reduced customer revenue and loyalty 0 Opt-out rate Risk of higher than expected opt-out level
+Regulatory & Policy risk Risk of additional regulatory requirements increasing complexity and cost of operations Capital availability/cashflow Risk that VCE is unable to secure affordable financing as VCE uses reserves for rate stabilization as VCE transitions to the long-term PPAs.
+Risk has been slightly reduced through the adoption of the new cost recovery rate policy and debt covenants for cost recovery.
+Economic Uncertainty Risk that the ongoing Covid-19 pandemic increases chances of impacting customers, the economy, and associated revenue forecasts.
+Rate structure Risk of rate design for cost of service (non-time of use (TOU), PCIA, demand charges, varying generation rates) has been reduced.
+VCE will continue to develop rate option(s) support risk reductions.
+0 0 Cyber security & data privacy Risk of a data breach as a result of a cyber breach or physical attack 0 Financial Markets Volatility Swings in global energy markets, financial markets, and currencies due to current geopolitical events (e.g. Russian invasion of Ukraine) may create significant challenges that VCE will have to address.

-Risk Description Current Residual Risk Target Residual Risk Business model Ability to quickly identify and respond to business risks that have the potential to impact the ability to achieve VCE goals.
-Media & community Risk of unfavorable public communications or events; spillover customer dissatisfaction related to PG&E's PSPS \bigcirc \bigcirc Unknown risks Business and utilities attempt to identify and adapt to known risks but some potential events outside of VCE's control could have a debilitating impact on utilities in general and VCE in particular.
 0 0

-HighHigh/Moderate
+Risk Description Current Residual Risk Target Residual Risk Changing customer expectations Risk that customer's changing expectations as a result of innovation may result in reduced customer revenue and loyalty 0 Opt-out rate Risk of higher than expected opt-out level has increased with rising rates in both electricity and gas that could adversely affect opt-out rates.
+VCE will continue monitor opt-out activity and perform outreach as necessary. $\bigcirc$ Business model Ability to quickly identify and respond to business risks that have the potential to impact the ability to achieve VCE goals.
+Media & community Risk of unfavorable public communications or events; spillover customer dissatisfaction related to PG&E's PSPS $\bigcirc$ $\bigcirc$ Unknown risks Business and utilities attempt to identify and adapt to known risks but some potential events outside of VCE's control could have a debilitating impact on utilities in general and VCE in particular.
+0 0

+0 High Risk

+0 High/Moderate Risk

-Low/Moderate
+0 Low/Moderate Risk

-Low
+0 Low Risk